Azure-Samples/real-time-monitoring-and-observability-for-media/README.md

 ├── RealTimeMonitoringForMedia
 │   ├── docs - "Contains all the docs for step by step guide" │   ├── functions
-│   │   ├── blob_storage_trigger - "Azure Function App triggerd by blob event which transforms the data from blob to ADX" │   │   │
+│   │   ├── blob_storage_trigger - "Azure Function App triggered by blob event which transforms the data from blob to ADX" │   │   │
 │   │   ├── event_grid_trigger - "Azure Event Grid trigger function that listens the blob event and triggers the blob storage trigger function"
 │   │   │